danielharrell/does_music_move/does_music_move.md

 promise of this answer comes at a price: for it embraces the nonsense that makes the problem a problem.
 On this answer, that is, there is indeed nothing to see, in the space where we see anything move.
 And this is because the space where we see anything move, is the space where the motion belongs to us, rather than to anything we might see outside us.
-So there *is* a motion to see, when we are the ones making it.
+So there *is* a motion to see, when *we* are the ones making it.

 Or to put this claim in the terms I used earlier, motion occurs in the space we inhabit, rather than in the space we observe.
 In the space we observe, we see only the continuous path of a motion, occupied at every place by the thing that moves.
 But in the space we inhabit, we see the motion itself, which is not simply continuous, but indivisible.
 The motion in this indivisible sense stretches from the beginning of its path to the end in a single bound, as if the entire path were a single place for the moving thing to occupy.
 And we experience this indivisibility when moving ourselves.
-For in that case, we face the end of the motion at the beginning of it, and reach the end as a goal, heedless of all the places occupied along the way.
-And this is then very like the way we seem to move, indivisibly so we might say, from note to note in a melody, heedless of any notes passed along the way.
+For in that case, we face the end of the motion at the beginning of it, and reach the end as a goal, through a path that can be divided only by changing the goal, in a motion now different from what it was, but again indivisible.
+And this is then very like the way we seem to move from note to note in a melody, indivisibly so we might say, since only further notes can divide the distance, and thereby produce a new melody out of the old one, where we again move indivisibly from note to note.

 But what should we make of this answer?
 It makes the same appeal to our inhabited sense of